newerton/google-ai-studio-nextjs/README.md

 </h2>

-# Google AI Studio Project with Next.js

-This is a project that uses Google AI Studio with the Next.js Framework to create web applications.
+This is a project that uses Google AI Studio clone with the Next.js Framework to create web applications.

 ## Installation